AWESOME CODING

 Progressive Disclosure

 Not everything about a subject would be immediately relevant to you.
-In fact, you can go very far without knowing certain elementary things in a domain.
+In fact, you can go very far without knowing certain basic things when starting out.
 You could drive a car for a long time without knowing anything about how the engine works.

 Hide Complexity